Last Updated: October 22, 2021

-Data Processing Addendum (“DPA”) is a part of and incorporated into the ArborXR Terms of Service (“Terms”) between you (“Customer”, “you”, “your”) and ABXR Labs, Inc. d/b/a ArborXR (“ArborXR” or “we” or “us”), (each a “Party” and collectively the “Parties”) and is made effective on the date on which you accepted the Terms.
+The ArborXR Data Processing Agreement (“DPA”) is a part of and incorporated into the ArborXR Terms of Service (“Terms”) between you, the individual or entity accepting the Terms (“Customer”, “you”, “your”) and ABXR Labs, Inc. d/b/a ArborXR (“ArborXR” or “we” or “us”), (each a “Party” and collectively the “Parties”) and is made effective on the date on which you accepted the Terms.
 Capitalized terms used but not otherwise defined in the DPA will have the meanings set forth in the Terms.

-The mutual agreement by ArborXR and you to the terms of this Data Processing Addendum is evidenced by (a) your online electronic or written acceptance of the Terms by you or your authorized representative, and (ii) your use of ArborXR’s Services and Materials after an update to the Terms incorporating this DPA.
-A Customer enters into this DPA on behalf of itself, and to the extent required by applicable data protection laws and regulations, in the name of and on behalf of its Authorized Affiliates, if and to the extent that ArborXR processes Personal Data for which such Authorized Affiliate qualifies as the data controller.
-For the purposes of this DPA, and except where indicated otherwise, the term “Customer” shall include Customer and Authorized Affiliates..
+The mutual agreement by ArborXR and you to the terms of this Data Processing Agreement is evidenced (a) by your online electronic or written acceptance of the Terms by you or your authorized representative, and/or (b) by your use of ArborXR’s Services and Materials after an update to the Terms incorporating this DPA.
+A Customer enters into this DPA on behalf of itself, and, if required by applicable data protection laws and regulations, on behalf of its Authorized Affiliates to the extent that ArborXR processes Personal Data for which such Authorized Affiliate acts as the data controller.
+For the purposes of this DPA, and except where indicated otherwise, the term “Customer” shall include Customer and Authorized Affiliates.

-BY ACCEPTING THE DPA OR USING THE SERVICES, YOU AGREE TO THE DPA, INCLUDING THAT ARBORXR MAY PROCESS PERSONAL DATA ON BEHALF OF CUSTOMERS AS SET FORTH HEREIN.
+BY ACCEPTING THE DPA OR USING THE SERVICES, YOU AGREE TO THE DPA, INCLUDING THAT ARBORXR MAY PROCESS PERSONAL DATA ON YOUR BEHALF AS SET FORTH HEREIN.

 Data, including Personal Data, may be transferred to, processed, maintained or stored on servers or databases by ArborXR or third-party service providers outside of the European Union (“EU”) or European Economic Area (“EEA”).
 You are responsible for compliance with the particular national requirements of your European Union member state, as applicable.

-ArborXR agrees and you agree to the terms of the Data Processing Addendum as follows:
+ArborXR agrees and you agree to the terms of the Data Processing Agreement as follows:

 “Affiliate” means any entity that directly or indirectly controls, is controlled by, or is under common control with the subject entity.
 “Control,” for purposes of this definition, means direct or indirect ownership or control of more than 50% of the voting interests of the subject entity.

-“Authorized Affiliate” means any of Customer’s Affiliate(s) which (a) is subject to the data protection laws and regulations of the EU, the EEA and/or their member states, Switzerland and/or the United Kingdom, and (b) is permitted to use the Services pursuant to the Terms with ArborXR, but has not signed its own Terms and does not own a Subscription with ArborXR, and is not a “Customer” as defined under this DPA.
+“Authorized Affiliate” means any of Customer’s Affiliate(s) which (a) is subject to the data protection laws and regulations of the EU, the EEA and/or their member states, Switzerland and/or the United Kingdom, and (b) is permitted to use the Services pursuant to the Terms with ArborXR, but has not signed its own Terms and does not own a Subscription with ArborXR.

 “CCPA” means the California Consumer Privacy Act, Cal.
 Civ.
 Code § 1798.100 et seq., and its implementing regulations.